What is constipation?

 Medications can have unwanted side effects.

-The following medications and supplements can cause constipation:1
+The following medications and supplements can cause constipation:

-Speak to your GP to understand your medication's side effects so that you can take measures to avoid the complications of constipation.
+Speak to your GP to understand your medication's side effects so that you can take measures to avoid the complications of constipation or learn more about the link between certain medications and constipation here.

 Fruits and vegetables are particularly rich in fibre.
 Fibre is essential for digestion, as it helps bind water in your digestive system, and acts as a bulking agent, making pooping a more effortless experience.3